Swag Buying Guide

 - PVC and Polyester (used for the floor in some swags)

-- Dries faster than cotton but doesn't breathe well so can cause condensation damp in hot/dry weather (unless it has a breathable coating)
+- Dries faster than cotton but doesn't breathe well so can cause condensation in very cold or hot weather

 - A blend of polyester and cotton fibres